 If you have questions about the suitability of your site for solar, have an evaluation performed with an instrument called a Solar Pathfinder.
-At least three SEEDS volunteers have one of these tools and are glad to help other members in assessing possible sites (contact Jocelyn Cramer, our SEEDS Executive Director at jocelyn@seedsgroup.net).
+SEEDS volunteers that have one of these tools are glad to help other members in assessing possible sites (contact Jocelyn Cramer, our SEEDS Executive Director at jocelyn@seedsgroup.net).
 Professional solar installers will also have one of these, or a similar tool, and often include a free site evaluation as part of estimating the cost of a solar installation.